 The second line, yin, shows one who keeps the calves of the legs at rest.
 Wishing to join the subject of the first line, this person is somewhat dissatisfied by inaction.

-The fourth line, yin, shows one who keeps his/her heart at rest.
+The fourth line, yin, shows one who keeps their heart at rest.
 This is auspicious because there is truth in purpose.

-The fifth line, yin, shows one who keeps his jaw at rest.
+The fifth line, yin, shows one who keeps their jaw at rest.
 All will be made right because the words are carefully chosen.

-The sixth line, yang, shows one who keeps his/her peace easily and sincerely.
-This is a fortunate position that will bring prosperity.
+The sixth line, yang, shows one who keeps their peace easily and sincerely.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.